bhaveshachhada/awesome-QnA/transformers.md

 # Demystifying Transformers: Answering Common Doubts

-Transformers, the powerful architecture behind models like GPT and BERT, can be quite challenging to understand in depth.
-As I was learning about Transformers and the "Attention Is All You Need" paper, I encountered several doubts.
+Transformers, the powerful architecture behind models like GPT<sup>[2]</sup> and BERT<sup>[3]</sup>, can be quite challenging to understand in depth.
+As I was learning about Transformers and the "Attention Is All You Need" paper<sup>[1]</sup>, I encountered several doubts.
 This post compiles those questions and answers for others who may be facing similar challenges.

 ---

 ## 1. **How do Transformers solve the problem of long sequences, compared to RNNs?**
 Transformers solve the long sequence problem by using **self-attention**, which allows direct connections between all tokens in a sequence.
 Unlike RNNs, which need to process sequences token-by-token, Transformers can process the entire sequence in **parallel**.
-This eliminates the vanishing gradient issues and allows **global context** to be captured more effectively, even for long sequences.
+This eliminates the vanishing gradient issues and allows **global context** to be captured more effectively, even for long sequences. <sup>[4]</sup>
-<br>see [this](https://ai.stackexchange.com/a/20084/51861) answer on stack exchange

 ---